chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 Now in this file go towards the end (to line 891 or before `#undef OPENMP_DIRECTIVE_EXT` is called) and add the following line
 ```
-OPENMP_DIRECTIVE_EXT(hello, "hello")
+OPENMP_DIRECTIVE_EXT(metadirective, "metadirective")
 ```

-In our current example hello does not have any clause associated with it, so we do not need to define `OPENMP_HELLO_CLAUSE`.
+In our current state we are not dealing with any clause associated with metadirective, so we do not need to define `OPENMP_METADIRECTIVE_CLAUSE`.We will learn about adding clause later in the tutorial.

-This way we are able to define the new directive `#pragma omp hello`.
+This way we are able to define the new directive `#pragma omp metadirective`.

 ## Step 3 - Implements parsing
 To implement the parsing of this new directive we will modify the file `ParseOpenMP.cpp`, located in `lib/Parse`.
 So open the file using your favorite editor.